Good and Cheap is a gorgeous cookbook for people with limited income, particularly those on a $4/day food stamps budget.

 As for other languages, I've heard plenty of interest in German, French, Portuguese, and Japanese versions of the book.
 I won’t be taking on those projects myself, but I’d be more than happy if someone else wanted to.
-Because Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.
+Because the 1st edition of Good and Cheap is under a Creative Commons license, you can translate the book yourself so long as you also make the translation free and credit me as the original author.

 Can I send you a recipe to add?

 I don’t have any plans to add anything to the book, but I am always interested in new recipes, so send 'em my way!
 Eventually, I'd like to add reader-submitted recipes to this website, so stay tuned for that.

 I can't print the PDF easily.
 Can you help?

 Sorry about that.
 The PDF is meant to look nice on a laptop or tablet screen, but it isn't easy to print.
 We’re working on a printer-friendly version (without pictures), but it isn't ready yet.